 Historical treasures in the city

-Winter in the city won't be as much fun without the usual markets and music that fill weekends.
-So this might be a good time to explore some of the city's fascinating historical treasures from a 19th century wash house to the cemetery that houses the grave of the loveable scoundrel known as Captain Köpenick, and a bronze accordion player raising his middle finger to passersby.
+Spending summer in Luxembourg city?
+Then this might be a good time to explore some of it's fascinating historical treasures, from a 19th century wash house to the cemetery that houses the grave of the loveable scoundrel known as Captain Köpenick, and a bronze accordion player raising his middle finger to passersby.

 Mills and wash house – Bonnevoie/Hamm